 Admission to the Graduate School is required.
 Applicants must have a baccalaureate degree from a regionally accredited university and a grade point average of at least 3.00 in the last 60 credit hours of work, including any post-bachelor’s graduate work.
 Applicants who are currently enrolled in a graduate degree program at Wichita State University and desire to complete the Graduate Certificate as part of their degree program should include the four required courses in their plan of study.

 Applicants who speak English as a second language must have a score of 600 or more on the Test of English as a Foreign Language (TOEFL) and a score of 50 or more on the Test of Spoken English (TSE) or the Speaking Proficiency English Assessment Kit (SPEAK) test.

-Graduate faculty from the Hugo Wall School of Urban and Public Affairs and the Department of Finance, Real Estate and Decision Sciences of the Barton School of Business at Wichita State University teach the courses in the Graduate Certificate in Economic Development program.
+Graduate faculty from Wichita State University Hugo Wall School of Public Affairs and Barton School of Business teach the courses.

 Annie Murach, Student Services Coordinator